 SB-261 reporting entities

-SB-261 casts a wider net, applying to companies with annual revenues exceeding $500 million.
+SB-261 will cast a wider net if or when enforcement resumes, applying to companies with annual revenues exceeding $500 million.
 4,160 are subject to SB 261, reflecting the law's broader scope for climate-related financial risk disclosure.
 This lower threshold means many more companies must prepare for biennially reporting on climate risks and their financial implications.

 Critical compliance deadlines for CA SB-253 and SB-261